department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/research/2024-03-ARM-findarep-live-usertest/conversation-guide.md

        1. Are there any other ways you’d like to sort your search?

-    4. What are your thoughts on the representative information?

-       1. Is there any other information you’d want to know about the representative?

-    5. What are your thoughts on the ‘Report outdated information’ feature?
+    4. What are your thoughts on the ‘Report outdated information’ feature?

        1. Is that something you can see yourself using?

-12. After completing your search, what would your next steps be?
+13. After completing your search, what would your next steps be?

-13. Any other thoughts on this page?
+14. Any other thoughts on this page?

 ### Things to watch for:<a id="things-to-watch-for-2"></a>